Disclosure requirements – Estonia

 Obligation to report thresholds crossing

-The obligation to report the crossing of thresholds falls on the beneficial owner (that is, the party eligible to vote) as follows.
+According to Section 185 of the Securities Market Act, the obligation to report the crossing of thresholds for securities listed on the Estonian regulated market falls on the beneficial owner (that is, the party eligible to vote) as follows.

-When a beneficial owner is aware of a transaction that has caused his voting rights in an Estonian listed company to reach, exceed or fall below a 5%, 10%, 15%, 20%, 25%, 33⅓%, 50% or 66⅔% threshold, then such shareholder must notify the Estonian Financial Supervision Authority (EFSA) and the issuer.
+When a beneficial owner is aware of a transaction that has caused his voting rights in an Estonian listed company to reach, exceed or fall below a 5%, 10%, 15%, 20%, 25%, 33⅓%, 50% or 66⅔% threshold, such shareholder must notify the Estonian Financial Supervisory Authority (EFSA) and the issuer.

-An Estonian issuer whose shares are listed shall, unless the information has already been disclosed to the EFSA, organise the disclosure of respective information immediately but not later than three (3) trading days after the receipt thereof.
+An Estonian issuer whose shares are listed shall, unless the information has already been disclosed to the EFSA, organise the disclosure of respective information immediately but no later than three (3) trading days after the receipt thereof.

 The obligation to seek approval for qualified holdings must be fulfilled in advance.

-Also, applicable laws should be followed when notifying the EFSA and filing required documentation.
+In addition, applicable laws should be followed when notifying the EFSA and filing required documentation.

 Shareholder identification as set out in the SRD II Law